 As well as being a career where no two days are the same, healthcare also has massive (and steady) employment growth opportunities.
 Health and social assistance employment in 2018 was up by 57,700 jobs, or 3.6 per cent1.
 ABS employment data predicts that this industry will grow by a further 14.9% over the next five years, with Australia’s ageing population a key driver of this growth.

 Areas recording the largest growth included hospitals, residential care services, other social assistance services and allied health services.
 Working in health has a strong focus on practical and technical knowledge and skills and person-centred care.
 You work with people and have the option to specialise across many different roles.
 While studying, you will also have professional industry placements or internships to help you cement classroom learning into real-life application.

-Here are some of the business units offered by Southern Cross University
+Here are some of the Healthcare unit offerings at Southern Cross University:

 - Appraising Evidence

 - Discovery and Enquiry in Health: The Critical Literature Review